ericwyles/garden-gnome/README.md

 })();
 ```

-### Userscript (Set and Forget)
+### Userscript

-If you prefer the mod to load automatically every time you open Cookie Clicker, you can use a [userscript](https://en.wikipedia.org/wiki/Userscript) manager (like Tampermonkey or Greasemonkey).
-Install the `gardenGnome.user.js` file from this repository.
-In Tampermonkey, you can navigate to the file in the GitHub file list, click the "Raw" button, and it will offer to install it.
+For automatic loading, use a [userscript](https://en.wikipedia.org/wiki/Userscript) manager (Tampermonkey or Greasemonkey).
+Install `gardenGnome.user.js` from this repository.
+In Tampermonkey, navigate to the file in the GitHub file list, click "Raw", and it should offer to install.

 ## Cheat Discussion

 Is this a cheat mod?
 That's in the eye of the beholder.
 This mod respects all constraints of the game (e.g., cookie costs, soil switch timeouts, etc.).
 I could classify it as an advanced auto clicker, or like hiring an little gnome that tends to my garden 24x7.

-I made this for fun, and felt like sharing it in case anyone else would enjoy it.

 ## Status & Contributions

 This mod is provided **as-is**.
-It's been tested extensively using the [Garden Gnome Runner Tool](https://github.com/bdunks/garden-gnome-runner/), as well in the real game over many months before initial release.
+Tested extensively using the [Garden Gnome Runner Tool](https://github.com/bdunks/garden-gnome-runner/) and in-game over several months.

-Garden Gnome is considered **feature complete** for its main goal: unlocking seeds and upgrades.
+Garden Gnome is **feature complete** for its main goal: unlocking seeds and upgrades.

-- **Pull Requests:** Found a bug or have an optimization?
-Well-documented PRs are welcome, but please be patient on review timing and acceptance.
-- **Feature Requests:** New feature ideas are unlikely to be implemented unless they come with a pull request.
-- **Bug Reports:** Feel free to report bugs, but please remember this is a hobby project.
-Responses and fixes might take a while.
+I will try my best to respond to issues and requests, but please remember this is a hobby-project, so it may take a bit of time.

+- **Pull Requests:** Well-documented PRs are welcome.
+Review timing may vary.
+- **Bug Reports:** Accepted.
+Response time may vary.

 ## Development Lifecycle

-If you are interested in contributing, you can run and test locally by:
+To run and test locally:

 - Run `npm run dev`
-- Adding the dev userscript (`./userscripts/gardenGnome.user.dev.js`) in your userscript manager (e.g., Tampermonkey).
+- Add the dev userscript (`./userscripts/gardenGnome.user.dev.js`) to your userscript manager (e.g., Tampermonkey).
-  - The template in the resository assumes a locally hosted [Garden Gnome Runner Tool](https://github.com/bdunks/garden-gnome-runner/) on port `5173` and this mod on port `8080`.
+  - Template assumes locally hosted [Garden Gnome Runner Tool](https://github.com/bdunks/garden-gnome-runner/) on port `5173` and this mod on port `8080`.
-- _Refresh Cookie Clicker_ (or Garden Gnome Runner) as you make changes to the mod.
+- Refresh Cookie Clicker (or Garden Gnome Runner) after making changes.

-**Why the funky `npm run dev` command?**
+**Note on `npm run dev`:**

-- `vite` does not directly serve the `./gardenGnome.js` from its dev server
-- The user script needs to access a complete `.js` file to load the mod
+Vite does not directly serve `./gardenGnome.js` from its dev server.
+The userscript requires access to a complete `.js` file to load the mod.
-  _Note_: I would welcome a pull request if it's possible to configure vite correctly to simply run `vite`

 ## Acknowledgements

-A huge thank you to the [**CookieMonsterTeam**](https://github.com/CookieMonsterTeam/CookieMonster)!
-Their work provided a nice project structure template, and solid logic for to on each garden tick.
-And, of course, they've made and maintain a fantastic mod!
+Thanks to the [**CookieMonsterTeam**](https://github.com/CookieMonsterTeam/CookieMonster) for providing a project structure template and garden tick logic reference.